Przejdź do treści głównej

 Modern DevOps workspace with CI/CD pipelines

-• YAML pipelines – version-controlled, reviewable, reusable infrastructure as code
+• YAML pipelines -- version-controlled, reviewable, reusable

 Basic YAML pipeline structure